Evidence review

 6. Confirm it serves your state

 Telehealth prescribing is state-by-state.
 A provider available in "all 50 states" removes a variable; a 15-state operator may not cover you at all.
-Check this before you get attached to a brand.
+Check this before you get attached to a brand — and treat a provider that will not answer as its own category, because Auren Rx never publishes a state list anywhere on its site, which is the one hole in an otherwise unusually complete disclosure record.

 7. Read the cancellation terms first